SerenaAnalystQ/Plug_Tech_E-commerce_Sales_Analysis/README.md

 <summary><strong>Stakeholder Questions</strong></summary>
 <br />

-<div>1.
-How is the business performing over time?</div>
+1. How is the business performing over time?

-<div>→ revenue, order count, AOV</div>

-<div>2.
-Did the loyalty program contribute to stronger customer value and purchasing behavior?
+2. Did the loyalty program contribute to stronger customer value and purchasing behavior?

-<div>→ loyalty vs non-loyalty, AOV, repeat orders, revenue contribution

-<div>3.
-Which products contributed most to sales performance across markets?
+3. Which products contributed most to sales performance across markets?

-<div>→ top products by revenue/orders

-<div>4.
-Which marketing channels attracted the most valuable customers?
+4. Which marketing channels attracted the most valuable customers?

-<div>→ revenue, order count, AOV, refund rate

 </details>